Your Guide to Boiler Expansion Tank Pressure in BC

 Here is a step-by-step guide to checking the pressure safely:

 1. Turn Off the Boiler: For your safety, ensure the boiler is completely turned off and the water in the system has cooled down.
+You may also find our article on Boiler Leaking Water: Causes, Risks, and What to Do helpful.
 2. Locate the Expansion Tank: It is typically a small, round or cylindrical tank connected to the boiler's pipework.
 In many homes in the Lower Mainland, you will find it in a mechanical room, basement, or closet.
 3. Find the Schrader Valve: Similar to a car or bicycle tire, the expansion tank has a small air valve, usually protected by a plastic cap.
 This is often located on the bottom or side of the tank.
 4. Check the Pressure: Remove the cap and press your tire pressure gauge firmly onto the valve.
 The reading should match your boiler's cold fill pressure, which is typically 12 PSI for a one or two-story home.
 If the reading is zero, or if water spurts out of the valve, the tank's internal diaphragm has ruptured, and the tank must be replaced.
+Learn more in our related guide: Navien Combi-Boiler: Hot Water, No Heat?
+Radiant Floor Fixes.

 What Is the Correct Pressure for a Boiler Expansion Tank?